 The Balearia Bahamas Express offers a great alternative to the to international flights, coming in at only a fraction of the price of flying to Grand Bahamas Island.
 It’s such a great budget option if you’re planning to spend a couple of nights in the Bahamas.

 However, it’s really not a great option if you’re hoping to just go for a day trip.
 You spend more time on the ferry to and from the island and being processed through customs than you do actually exploring the island.
 Due to limited time you have on the island you really can’t get very far away from the docks so the potential to explore a bit of the island is very limited.

-The boat ride itself was relatively pleasant, however very heavily air conditioned so you should bring a big jumper or jacket!
+The boat ride itself was relatively pleasant, however very heavily air conditioned so you should bring a big jumper or jacket so you’re not too cold.
 There wasn’t much to do on the boat either, so bring some magazines or an iPad with movies to keep you entertained.
-If you’re only visiting the Bahamas for the day you’re able to disembark the boat first and you don’t have to go through customs which was a good time saver.
+If you’re only visiting the Bahamas for the day you’re able to disembark the boat first and you don’t have to go through customs, which was a good time saver.

-The only thing that really annoyed us was that someone tried to take fish or some kind of food produce from Grand Bahama Island back to the mainland of Florida.
+The only thing that really annoyed us on our journey back was that someone tried to take fish or some kind of food produce from Grand Bahama Island back to the mainland of Florida.
 Instead of confiscating these items at the ferry terminal, or just putting this package into quarantine, US Customs officials were alerted, and every single passenger had to be searched before we could disembark the boat.

-Prices for the Bahamas Express start from $36 one way.
-There’s no way you can get a flight that cheap!
-Food and drinks are available for purchase on the boat, but options are limited so bring snacks if you’re a healthy/picky eater like me.
+Tickets for the Bahamas Express start from about $36 per adult one way.
+There’s absolutely no way you can get a flight from USA to the Bahamas for that cheap!